 The new building, located in the London Borough of Camden, sits amid a unique cluster of scientific skill, leading hospitals and one of the world’s top universities, UCL and close to St. Pancras International Station.

 As well as to the station, even here the lightness of the roof is in contrast to the strength of the masonry at the base of the building that creates a rich material effect on the façade at street level.
 Thanks to an innovative and engineering design, the building achieves a high level of sustainability.

 Palagio Engineering was responsible for the design and manufacture of vertical elements in a natural clay-made design in 9 different types with a length of about one meter and in 3 different color tones specifically designed for this project.
 The vertical elements in “paddle shaped terracotta” are placed vertically in front of the windows of the building and are fixed to the supporting structure by metal plates and special screws called “pig noise screw”.
-Because of the particular shape of the workpiece it wasn’t possible to obtain them with a conventional extrusion, for this reason Palagio Engineering has used a mold technology called “slipcasting”.
+Because of the particular shape of the workpiece it wasn’t possible to obtain them with a conventional extrusion, for this reason, Palagio Engineering has used a molding technology called “slipcasting”.